MarsDex-2045/MarsDex-Server/README.md

     - :exclamation: If you're having troubles loading the data in, you might have a database that is filled.
 You can clean it with the [`dbClean.sql`](https://github.com/BT-Creator/MarsDex-Server/blob/master/src/test/resources/dbClean.sql) script.

 Congrats, now you have a MarsDex Server up and running.
 You'll still need [The MarsDex Client](https://github.com/BT-Creator/MarsDex-Client) in order to interact with it through a website.

-## Contributing
-You've noticed something a fault in code or have a feature request?
-Take first a look at the issues so that you don't make a duplicate issue.

-If there isn't an issue for it, send a message to Bo Robbrecht, and we'll suggest it to the team or alert them of the bug.